Skip to main content

 The backup process is designed to be minimally invasive to a running setup.
 Even on very large setups, where terabytes of data need to be copied, Weaviate stays fully usable during backup.
 It even accepts write requests while a backup process is running.
 This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.

-Weaviate uses a custom LSM Store for it's object store and inverted index.
+Weaviate uses a custom LSM Store for its object store and inverted index.
 LSM stores are a hybrid of immutable disk segments and an in-memory structure called a memtable that accepts all writes (including updates and deletes).
 Most of the time, files on disk are immutable, there are only three situations where files are changed:

 1. Anytime a memtable is flushed.
 This creates a new segment.
 Existing segments are not changed.